 ITC Classic Bharat Green

-It is said that the majority of European companies tweak their systems to match the local Indian standards, how is it the case with you?
+It is said that the majority of European companies tweak their systems to match the local Indian standards.
+How is it the case with you?
 Or do you plan to maintain the same quality?

 What is the secret behind this undeterred and conquer-all demeanour?

-Mr. Thiroff, please explain how you perceive the Indian market for uPVC and your role in developing this challenging market.
+Mr Thiroff, please explain how you perceive the Indian market for uPVC and your role in developing this challenging market.

-People here are looking for high performance and energy efficiency and we are glad we identified the opportunity that India has offered us.
+People here are looking for high performance and energy efficiency, and we are glad we identified the opportunity that India has offered us.
 It’s a very dynamic and fast-moving country.
-We have signed many new customers – some large and some small.We believe we need to now invest in the knowledge, convincing the architects and real estate companies – that PVC is an alternative to aluminium and timber.
-So it’s an investment and a long term one at that.
-When we came to India, although I was expecting fast paced and energetic people, but the kind of research they do, their approach which is not restricted to the local suppliers only floored me.
-The companies make hefty investment in machinery and they are well informed about the global trends and availabilities.
+We have signed many new customers – some large and some small.
+We believe we need to invest in the knowledge, convincing the architects and real estate companies that PVC is an alternative to aluminium and timber.
+So it’s an investment and a long-term one at that.
+When we came to India, although I was expecting fast-paced and energetic people, the kind of research they do, their approach, which is not restricted to the local suppliers only, floored me.
+The companies make hefty investments in machinery, and they are well informed about the global trends and availability.

 If you look at the product range, here the range is the widest.
-There is double glazing as well as the single glazing which seems so far the most popular choice.
+There is double glazing as well as single glazing, which seems so far the most popular choice.
 I see it changing very fast as the acceptance and requirement for double glazing is increasing.
 There is a definite similarity in the Indian and UK markets.
 There is a lot of demand for outward opening.
 I find India very architectural, very design-oriented.
 People here are very colourful.
-I see a trend of the replacement market coming fast to India and also that of the coloured profiles.
+I see a trend of the replacement market coming fast to India, and also that of the coloured profiles.

 What is your strategy for fighting this issue of quality over price, which is the most gruelling concern as regards with Indian market?

 You mentioned tall structures – India is coming up with a lot of high rises.
-Traditionally it’s believed that uPVC windows can’t be used beyond a certain building height.
+Traditionally, it’s believed that uPVC windows can’t be used beyond a certain building height.
 Do you have solutions for that?

-India traditionally is a casement market, but we’re now moving to sliding, patios, corner openings etc. So what’s your plan with respect to extruding these systems in India?
-Do you see this shift and has there been a demand?
+India traditionally is a casement market, but we’re now moving to sliding, patios, corner openings, etc. So what’s your plan with respect to extruding these systems in India?
+Do you see this shift, and has there been a demand?

 We’re told that you are also exporting to Brazil from India.
 Is that the reason you want to expand – To cater to other emerging markets?

-Mr. Thiroff: That’s an added value.
-The main thing is the country should be able to stand on its own two feet.
-The reason why Brazil is buying from here is they believe the quality is very high.
+Mr Thiroff: That’s an added value.
+The main thing is that the country should be able to stand on its own two feet.
+The reason why Brazil is buying from here is that they believe the quality is very high.
 So that’s a bonus.
 But you can’t expect Brazil to keep on buying from India because it will have a plant of its own in future.
 So the main focus of the Indian plant is the Indian market and Indian customers.

 Finally, what is your strategy to succeed in this extraordinary market of India?

 It’s going to be a slow process for us.
 We want to grow organically.
-From a 20 Million company to a 100 million one, we want to take each step at a time.
+From a 20 Million company to a 100-million one, we want to take each step at a time.
 We want to have a fabricator in each state, customers in every area and impeccable service to complement the brilliant product.
-When I retire, I want to look back and say “See, that’s what we achieved in India”.
+When I retire, I want to look back and say, “See, that’s what we achieved in India”.
 We will take our time and develop the market.
-India is a great place and values the right product, we are very positive.
+India is a great place and values the right product; we are very positive.

 Related Post